shapeoko/Shapeoko_2/Instructions/01_electronics.md

 ![insert picture of gshield being placed onto arduino](http://placehold.it/400x400)

 Now connect your stepper motors.
-Connecting the motors are easy, just do this
+Connecting the motors is easy, just do this

 ![black green red blue](http://placehold.it/400x400)

-If you're looking at yiour controller wondering why there are only 3 temrinals and 4 steppers motors.
-We'll get to that later.
-Long story short, we are sharing one of them with your dual Y motors.
+If you're looking at your controller wondering why there are only 3 terminals and 4 steppers motors.
+We'll get to that later. (_spoiler alert: we are sharing one of them!_)

-Let's hookup the power now and gt these motors spinning.
-Polarity is important here.
-If you connect this backwards, there's a good chance your controller will get fried.
+Let's hookup the power now and get these motors spinning. *Polarity is important*.
+If you connect the power backwards, there is a good chance your controller will get fried.
 And if that happens, there is a good chance you might cry.

 Your power should get hooked up like this: